7targets/7targets-docs/_posts/2021-07-26-how-to-assign-jobadder-contacts-to-your-7targets-ai-assistant.md

 # set_order: 3
 ---

 [JobAdder](https://jobadder.com/) is one widely used recruitment software.
 Now you can assign the Contacts in JobAdder to your [7Targets Recruitment Assistant](https://7targets.ai/recruitment-assistant.html).
-You can continue to keep JobAdder as your primary interface as Assistant will update the Notes too with details.
+You can continue to keep JobAdder as your primary interface as Assistant will update the Notes in JobAdder with activity details.

+7Targets provides AI Sales assistants that can followup the contacts (leads) and help you connect to them.

-Below are the steps to assign one or more Contacts from JobAdder to your 7Targets AI Assistant.
+Below are the steps to assign one or more Contacts from JobAdder to your 7Targets AI Sales Assistant.
-As a prerequisite the integration has to be setup using the steps mentioned [here]({{ site.baseurl }}/integrate/jobadder/)
+As a prerequisite, the integration has to be setup using the steps mentioned [here]({{ site.baseurl }}/integrate/jobadder/)

 ## Step-1